CoderBibhu/Diwali-Sales-Analysis-/README.md

 # Analysis Of festival Season Sales
-Used Python Language for analysis and performing EDA on a Datasets.
+Analyzed and performed EDA on data sets using Python.